 More About Bats

-- Bats hunt at night using their exceptional sight to pick out their prey, generally insects, frogs and small rodents.
-The size of bat varies with the species, but some bats can have a wingspan of over 2 meters, like the Indonesian giant flying fox!
+- Bats hunt at night using their exceptional sight to pick out their prey, generally insects, frogs, and small rodents.
+The size of the bat varies with the species, but some bats can have a wingspan of over 2 meters, like the Indonesian giant flying fox!
 Smaller bat species can be as little as only 2 cm.

 - The Niah Caves in the Malaysian state of Sarawak, on the tropical island of Borneo, is particularly famous for the sightings of thousands of bats.
 Oddly enough the enormous quantities of the bat’s dung (known as guano), is one of the things that draws so many people towards bats!